pyOpenSci/software-peer-review/_sources/how-to/finding-reviewers.md.txt

 experience, and of course, inviting one new reviewer expands our pool of reviewers.

-At least one reviewer of the two should have some subject matter expertise associated with the package functionality.
+For standard two-reviewer workflows, at least one reviewer should have some subject matter expertise associated with the package functionality.
 It is ok and even welcome if one reviewer has more technical knowledge and the other focuses on usability and is less technical.
 Read through the [Guidelines for Reviewers Section](reviewer-guide-sphinx) to learn more about finding